Background character 1Background character 2

 Rare Disease Day

-Tuesday, February 28th is Rare Disease Day, when the world comes together to show support for the 400+ million people inflicted by 7,000+ rare diseases globally and those who care for them!
-It is also the day that Osmosis from Elsevier launches our global Year of the Zebraeducation initiative to drive more awareness of and support for rare diseases in the healthcare community.
+The first Rare Disease Day was celebrated on February 29th, 2008 - the rarest day given that it only occurs every Leap Year.
+Since then, Rare Disease Day has been celebrated on the last day of February.
+On this day the world comes together to show support for the 400+ million people inflicted by 7,000+ rare diseases globally and those who care for them!
+On Rare Disease Day in 2023, Osmosis from Elsevier launched our global Year of the Zebra initiative to drive more awareness of and support for rare diseases in the healthcare community.

 Importantly, that first Rare Disease Day back in 2008 marked the 25th anniversary of the Orphan Drug Act, which revolutionized the way treatments and cures are developed for rare diseases.
-Today, fifteen years later, the Year of the Zebra is a renewed commitment to achieving an inclusive healthcare system, to educating as many people as possible, and to leveraging Osmosis’ far-reaching network of followers and subscribers to ultimately drive research, action, and improve patient outcomes.
+Today, the Year of the Zebra is a renewed commitment to achieving an inclusive healthcare system, to educating as many people as possible, and to leveraging Osmosis’ far-reaching network of followers and subscribers to ultimately drive research, action, and improve patient outcomes.

-Introducing Rare: Open Access Journal
+Celebrating 3 Years of Rare: Open Access Journal

-Rare is a new Gold Open Access journal that publishes international research on direct clinical and psychosocial care, diagnosis, pharmacology, public policies or ethics.
-Rare includes rigorously peer-reviewed articles on research that improves the well-being and quality of life of patients with rare diseases - as well as undiagnosed, unsolved disorders - and their families.
+Rare is a Gold Open Access journal that publishes international research on direct clinical and psychosocial care, diagnosis, pharmacology, public policies, or ethics.
+Rare includes rigorously peer-reviewed articles on research that improves the well-being and quality of life of patients with rare diseases as well as undiagnosed, unsolved disorders and their families.
+Through Rare, researchers, healthcare professionals, policymakers, and the rare disease community have a multidisciplinary open-access scientific journal that covers all aspects of living with these disorders.
+The Editor in Chief is Prof. Dr. Wendy van Zelst-Stams from Radboud University Medical Centre in Nijmegen, The Netherlands.

 x